MicrosoftDocs/mooncaketest/articles/redis-cache/cache-faq.md

 ### <a name="cache-billing" id="how-am-i-billed-for-azure-redis-cache"></a> How am I billed for Azure Redis Cache?
 Azure Redis Cache pricing is [here](https://www.azure.cn/pricing/details/redis-cache/).
 The pricing page lists pricing as an hourly rate.
 Caches are billed on a per-minute basis from the time that the cache is created until the time that a cache is deleted.
 There is no option for stopping or pausing the billing of a cache.

-### <a name="cache-configuration" id="what-do-the-stackexchangeredis-configuration-options-do"></a> What do the StackExchange.Redis configuration options do?
+### <a name="cache-configuration"></a> What do the StackExchange.Redis configuration options do?
 StackExchange.Redis has many options.
 This section talks about some of the common settings.
-For more detailed information about StackExchange.Redis options, see [StackExchange.Redis configuration](https://github.com/StackExchange/StackExchange.Redis/blob/master/Docs/Configuration.md).
+For more detailed information about StackExchange.Redis options, see [StackExchange.Redis configuration](https://stackexchange.github.io/StackExchange.Redis/Configuration).

 | ConfigurationOptions | Description | Recommendation |
 | --- | --- | --- |